PigeonProtocolConsortium/pigeon-spec/README.md

 Pigeon borrows many of the ideas set forth by the [Secure Scuttlebutt protocol](https://ssbc.github.io/scuttlebutt-protocol-guide/).
-It is my opinion that SSB is one of the most innovative protocols created in recent years.
+It is our opinion that SSB is one of the most innovative protocols created in recent years.
 Without the research and efforts of the [Secure Scuttlebutt Consortium](https://github.com/ssbc) , this project would not be possible, so a big thanks goes out to all the people who make SSB possible.

-I've also been inspired by the compactness and minimalism of [SQLite, which should serve as a role model for all of us](https://www.sqlite.org/talks/wroclaw-20090310.pdf).
+We've also been inspired by the compactness and minimalism of [SQLite, which should serve as a role model for all of us](https://www.sqlite.org/talks/wroclaw-20090310.pdf).

 In many ways, this protocol can be considered an amalgam of the best